Identification of unstable modes caused by self-induced vibration

 • Contribution ratio distribution plots of real eigenvalue modes vs. complex eigenvalue modes

-• Eigenvalue shift plots due to friction coefficient
+• Eigenvalue shift plots due to changes in friction coefficient

 • Instability index (Squeal Index) plots

-Contribution ratio distribution plots of real eigenvalue modes vs. complex eigenvalue modes identify modes and parts of a structure fixed.
+By plotting contribution ratio distribution of each real eigenvalue modes to the complex eigenvalue modes, modes and parts of a structure to be fixed can be identified.

 The instability index helps to understand tendency to occur self-induced vibration and its generating factors.

-ESTECH.Squeal applies to brake squeal phenomenon mainly but it is also applicable to self-induced vibration caused by continuous slide of parts.
+ESTECH.Squeal mainly applies to brake squeal phenomenon but it is also applicable to self-induced vibration caused by continuous sliding of parts.

 Strength of the Software

-• Designer by him/herself is able to do design study to find its direction because the software generates the plots form the output of MSC Nastran automatically.
+• Designer by himself/herself is able to do design study to find its direction because the software generates the plots form the output of MSC Nastran automatically.

 Software to be applied